talkable/talkable-docs/source/campaigns/editor/filters.rst

 geocode
 .......

-Returns location for IP you pass to it.
+Returns location for a given IP.
 Response is an object with next fields:

 * ``country`` - Country